HarshShukla01/Temperature_Converter/README.md

 # Temperature_Converter
+# Task-2
-This is a simple temperature converter webpage.
+This is a simple temperature converter webpage using HTML, CSS and JS.
 This is task 2 of Bharat Intern web development virtual internship.